 Content that’s not within the scope of the accessibility regulations

-- PDFs/documents (pre September 2018):</strong PDFs or other documents published before 23 September 2018 or documents that are not essential to providing our services.
+- PDFs/documents (pre September 2018): The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-- pre-recorded audio and video published before 23 September 2020
+- Pre-recorded audio and video published before 23 September 2020.

-- live audio and video
+- Live audio and video.

 This statement was prepared on 11th November 2020.
 It was last reviewed on 28 September 2022 by Durham County Council.